Annual giving at the leadership level -$1,600 and above each year- is vital to the growth of the Annual Fund.

 Tokens of Appreciation

-Members of the Bell Tower Society will be recognized in the annual donor report.
+Members of the Bell Tower Society are recognized annually in the college’s stewardship report.
 Members will receive invitations to select events, including a trustee dinner each year, as well as a special President’s letter and use of the Alumni House.

 Membership in the Charles Macalester Society is extended to living individuals whose lifetime giving has reached or exceeded $1 million.